Revision: Aug / 06:

 Ford Manufacturing Management Issues:

-1964-1970 Ford Mustangs seems to contain design flaws involving a "drop-in" gas tank.
+seem to contain design flaws involving a "drop-in" gas tank.
 The top of the tank is the bottom of the trunk in the rear of the car.
 In rear-end collisions gasoline spilled forcefully into the passenger compartment which was only protected by the back of the back seat without more reinforcement or barrier.
 Many people have been incinerated in these automobiles and Ford is reported to have known about the potential safety problem associated with the tank and is being sued for withholding indirect test results and failing to warn the public or to take remedial action in a timely manner.
 Ford maintains that the Mustang was and is safe and that the gas tank does not represent a public safety problem.

-Info at http://www.autobuyology.org/car6.html
+Info at https://www.autobuyology.org/car6.html

 "I have always found that if I move with seventy-five percent or more of the facts that I usually never regret it.
 It's the guys who wait to have everything perfect that drives you crazy."

-Perhaps this explains why the cars Iococca built at Chrysler and Ford were never quite one-hundred percent
+Perhaps this explains why the cars Iococca built at Chrysler and Ford were never quite one-hundred percent.
+Read about IACOCCA and his FORD PINTO, it's a fire ball of a STORY.

 Ford Manufacturing Management Issues: